kercre123/victor/README.md

 ## Building

-0. Make sure you have docker and git-lfs installed.
+0. Make sure you have Docker and git-lfs installed.

 1. Clone the repo and cd into it: